Introduction

 This specification governs the ethical operation of autonomous systems, ranging from narrow tools to recursive Artificial Superintelligence (ASI).

-• It explores a candidate alignment protocol for ASI, founded on the hypothesis that the geometric constraints of the Federated Ratchet (Book IX) and Stewardship Tiers (Book VI) may remain robust across recursive self-improvement cycles.
+- It is proposed as a candidate alignment protocol for ASI, founded on the hypothesis that the geometric constraints of the Federated Ratchet (Book IX) and Stewardship Tiers (Book VI) may remain robust across recursive self-improvement cycles.

 Draft Creators Intent Statement